Another-Axiom/GT_CustomMapExample/README.md

 preview and can be scaled as desired.
 If you'd like to customize the collider shape used for a Force Volume, you can set the `Use Default Placeholder` option to FALSE, and add your collider component alongside the `GTObjectPlaceholder` script.
+Check out the `FunctionalityOverview_StartingZone` scene for some examples.

 ### Leaf Glider
 The `LeafGliderPlaceholder` prefab has the `GTObjectPlaceholder` script setup to use the `Leaf Glider` option and includes a visual preview to assist with placement.
 It's recommended to **ONLY** use this prefab when using the `Leaf Glider` option on the `GTObjectPlaceholder` script.
 Scaling the placeholder will not affect the leaf glider that it gets replaced with.
+Check out the `FunctionalityOverview_StartingZone` scene for some examples.

 ### Glider Wind Volume
 This is used in Gorilla Tag in Sky Jungle to send the Leaf Gliders into the air.
 The `GliderWindVolumePlaceholder` prefab has the